nkp1111/freecodecamp-data-analysis-with-pandas/README.md

-# This projects is done following freeCodeCamp **Data Analysis with Pandas** certification
+# This projects is done following freeCodeCamp certification

+## Data Analysis with Pandas

+1. Mean-variance-standard-deviation-calculator